ksator/lab_management/README.md

 ```

 Run this command to execute the playbook [**pb.configure.telemetry.yml**](pb.configure.telemetry.yml).
-This will configure the whole network with the list of set/delete commands.
+This will configure telemetry on the whole network.
 ```
 ansible-playbook pb.configure.telemetry.yml
 ```